Send the link below via email or IMCopy

 in parallel motion.

-Around 900 - 1200, the added voice becomes more independent, moving in contrary and oblique motion, sometimes even improvised.
+Around 900 - 1200, in the Western Empire, the added voice becomes more independent, moving in contrary and oblique motion, sometimes even improvised.

 Eventually, the chant melody becomes drawn out in